hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Analytics/Working with Analytics Overview.md

   ![](img/Analytics/23.png)

+### Switching between Preview and Live

-You can use the switch at the top of the page to select which stage analytics data are displayed for:
+You can use the *Preview/Live* switch at the top of the page to select which stage analytics data are displayed for:
 * Preview:

   ![](img/Analytics/24.png)